FurballCat/GameEngine/README.md

 Levels are loaded into level heap, then the data stays.
 Streaming is achieved through swapping sectors data on level heap.

+### Fiber-based job system
+It's still early version.
+Fibers allow for in-place interruption of the code to wait for other jobs to finish and help executing them, then getting back to whatever was suspended.

 ### Minimalistic tools
 Most of the pipelines like importing or packaging are commandline based (ccmd).
 Scripts are written using Racket (yes, LISP style).
 There's no debugging to scripts.
 It's a program that generates data readable for engine.